-9.4.3.
+9.4.4.
 Concurrent Funding

-Wage Subsidy Employers are required under the Head Agreement to notify Providers of any Australian Government funding they receive for the Wage Subsidy Participant or placement.
+Under the General Terms and Conditions of the Head Agreement, Wage Subsidy Employers are required to notify Providers of any Australian Government or State or Territory government funding they receive for the Wage Subsidy Participant or placement.